tesseract-ocr/tessdoc/README.md

 ## 4.0 with LSTM

 Tesseract **4.0x+** added a new OCR engine based on LSTM neural networks.
-It initially works (well) on x86/Linux with Model data for [100+ languages and 35+ scripts](Data-Files-in-different-versions.md).
+It initially works (well) on x86/Linux with official Language Model data available for [100+ languages and 35+ scripts](Data-Files-in-different-versions.md).
 For detailed information about the different types of models, see [Data Files](Data-Files.md).

 Model files for version `4.00` are available from [tessdata tagged 4.00](https://github.com/tesseract-ocr/tessdata/releases/tag/4.00).
 It has models from November 2016.
 The individual language file links are available from the following link.
 - [tessdata 4.00 November 2016](https://github.com/tesseract-ocr/tessdoc/blob/master/Data-Files.md#data-files-for-version-400-november-29-2016)